GoogleCloudPlatform/data-sage-genai/README.md

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+See the LICENSE  file for details.

 ## Authors
 - **Wissem Khlifi**